Gay rights activists arrested in Utah after statehouse sit-in

-SALT LAKE CITY (Reuters) - More than a dozen Utah gay rights activists were arrested on Monday at the state Capitol, where they staged a sit-in to demand lawmakers hear a bill that would bar housing and job discrimination based on sexual orientation, authorities said.
+SALT LAKE CITY (Reuters) - Thirteen Utah gay rights activists were arrested on Monday at the state Capitol after a sit-in to demand lawmakers hear a bill barring housing and job discrimination based on sexual orientation, authorities said.

-About 20 activists, buoyed by a court ruling that briefly legalized same-sex marriage in the conservative state, had blocked access to part of the Capitol and said they would not leave unless the Utah Senate president ensured the bill would get a hearing.
+About 20 activists, buoyed by a court ruling that briefly legalized same-sex marriage in the conservative state, had blocked access to part of the Capitol.
+They said they would not leave unless the Utah Senate president ensured the bill would get a hearing.

 “For five years, the Utah legislature has refused to hear a non-discrimination bill.
 We’re tired of their excuses, we’re tired of the delays,” organizer Troy Williams said as the protest started outside the governor’s office.

+The protesters were released about six hours after the arrests.
+They were greeted outside the jail by some two dozen supporters who cheered and snapped cell phone camera photos of the group.

+“This is the proudest day of my life,” said protester Donna Weinholtz said, after praising freedom and democracy.

-The protest comes after heavily Mormon Utah temporarily became the 18th U.S. state to legalize gay marriage when a federal judge overturned a state ban on same-sex nuptials as unconstitutional in December.
+The protest came after heavily Mormon Utah temporarily became the 18th U.S. state to legalize gay marriage when a federal judge overturned a state ban on same-sex nuptials as unconstitutional in December.

 That ruling was put on hold by the U.S. Supreme Court, but not before about 1,400 gay couples tied the knot.